-- Work as fitness instructor in a personal training studio.
-They focus on small training groups; they are specialised; they typically pay more.
+- Work as a fitness instructor in a personal training studio.
+They focus on small training groups; they are specialized; they typically pay more.

-- Join local fitness club or community centre as a personal trainer.
+- Join a local fitness club or community center as a personal trainer.

 - Look up at hospitals and wellness centers, spas and resorts, schools and colleges and corporates that wish to improve their employees’ health.

 Don’t be a jack of all trades and master of none.
-You have to gauge the population that draws towards fitness and consider a speciality.
+You have to gauge the population that draws towards fitness and considers a specialty.